-Justice Department taps former FBI Director Robert Mueller as special counsel for Russia investigation
+Justice Department appoints special counsel in Russia investigation

 Robert Mueller will oversee the Russia investigation.
 Here's a look at his background.
 USA TODAY